cristigaldi/Cristigaldi/README.md

 ## About me

-- 📲 Currently I am studying to be a Multi-platform Applications Developer
+- 📲 I am studying to be a Multi-platform Applications Developer
 - 🎥 Also learning web development and MySQL
 <br>